-When a boarder first joins us it is sometimes difficult for parents to know when to ring them, as a guide all boarders are usually back in the house by 3.40 unless they are attending an after-school activity and are then free until 5.15pm.
+When a boarder first joins us, it is sometimes difficult for parents to know when to ring them, as a guide all boarders are usually back in the house by 3.40 unless they are attending an after-school activity and are then free until 5.15pm.
 Then, as it is dinner followed by prep, usually from the end of your child's prep time until bedtime is a good time to speak to them.
 Please do think carefully before sharing any serious news with your child at bedtime, sometimes it can be really useful to speak to a member of staff first so that we can offer boarders support as appropriate.

-The telephone situated on the ground floor is a pay phone and can be used for both incoming calls and outgoing calls.
+The telephone situated on the ground floor is a landline phone and can be used for both incoming calls and outgoing calls.
 The number is 017687 72952.

 We allow pupils to possess only one mobile phone within the house, but if misused (e.g. used at mealtimes or in prep) then this will be confiscated for a period of time.
-Mobiles are collected from the younger pupils at bed times and become available again at 3.30pm the following day as these are not permitted in the school.
+Mobiles are collected from the younger pupils at bed times and become available again between 7:30-8:00am the following morning so that they can call home at more convenient times, depending on their home time zone.
+They are able to have their mobiles again at 3.30pm as these are not permitted in the school.
 Students should inform their House Parents of their mobile phone number at the start of the year and let them know if the number changes so we can then contact them in an emergency.
 It must be noted that mobile phones are not covered on the Boarding House Insurance and pupils are advised to take out private insurance to cover against loss/damage whilst at School.

-The House mobile phone is manned 24 hours before and after the start or end of holidays.
-This is so parents and pupils can keep in contact with staff in emergencies whilst travelling.
-It is usually better to ring the house landline to speak to staff in term time.
+The House mobile phone is manned for the 24 hours before and after the start or end of holidays.
+This is so parents and pupils can keep in contact with staff in case of emergencies whilst travelling.
+It is best to ring the house landline to speak to staff in term time.

-Skype, Face Time etc. are also accessible in the house, and although webcams are not allowed in bedrooms and public areas, we do have a webcam in a study room, which boarders can use.
+Skype, FaceTime, WhatsApp etc. are also accessible in the house.
+Webcams and video calls are not allowed in bedrooms and public areas aside from those designated on the first floor.
+We also have a webcam in a study room, which boarders can use.
 Social Media is available age-appropriately with parental permission.
-Please note that in the UK you do need to be 16 or over to use Whatsapp.
+Please note that in the UK you need to be 13 or over to use WhatsApp.

 Please ensure that there is a return address on parcels sent to your child.
-If the Boarding House have any concerns about parcels we may ask your child to open it in the presence of a member of staff or contact you.
+If the Boarding House have any concerns about parcels, we may ask your child to open it in the presence of a member of staff or contact you.